dagraham/etm-tk/etmTk/help/PREFERENCES.md

       init: ''
       limit: ''

+These settings are ignored unless the setting for `vcs_system` below is either `git` or `mercurial`.

 Default values will be provided for these settings based on the choice of `vcs_system` below.
 Any of the settings that you define here will overrule the defaults.

-Here, for example, are the default values of these settings for git on OS X:
+Here, for example, are the default values of these settings for git under OS X:

     vcs_settings:
         command: '/usr/bin/git --git-dir {repo} --work-dir {work}'